 Barbara stood by her husband's side as his political career took off and the Bush family moved from state to state.
 Similarly, George's unfaltering love for his bride never wavered, even during a period of depression she experienced in the 1970s.

 "Night after night, George held me weeping in his arms while I tried to explain my feelings," Barbara said.
 "I almost wonder why he didn't leave me."

 George first made his way into the White House in 1981 as president Ronald Reagan's vice president for two consecutive terms.
 Then, in 1988, he had his own time to shine after winning the presidential election.
-Twelve years later, their eldest son followed in his father's footsteps and claimed the role of 43rd president of the United States.
+Twelve years later, their eldest son followed in his father's footsteps and claimed the role of the 43rd president of the United States.

-Even with their ups and downs, Barbara wrote in her 1994 memoir that her and her husband were "the two luckiest people in the world, and when all the dust is settled and all the crowds are gone, the things that matter are faith, family, and friends.
+Even with their ups and downs, Barbara wrote in her 1994 memoir that she and her husband were "the two luckiest people in the world, and when all the dust is settled and all the crowds are gone, the things that matter are faith, family, and friends.
 We have been inordinately blessed, and we know that."

 Even in their 90s, it appeared the couple's honeymoon phase never faded.
 Recent photos showed the Bushes holding hands and Barbara applying sunscreen to her wheelchair-bound husband's nose at a baseball game.
-It doesn't exemplify true love much more than that.

 Six children and almost eight decades of marriage later, Barbara Bush's legacy will never be forgotten.
 Known as a loyal friend with a good sense of humor, she will be missed by many.